The corrupted ghost of a mountain hiking woman.

 •Likes (Pre Death):

 Before Louise passed away, she enjoyed cooking, dancing and hiking.
 Cooking, because she became a bit of a gourmet after marrying Hjalmar.
 She had always enjoyed cooking simple meals for herself, but now she could afford to buy more and expensive ingredients she had a lot more to work with.
-Louise liked to experiment in the kitchen, and often made their house-maid join her.
+Louise liked to experiment in the kitchen, and often made their house-maid Doris join her.
 While she did never have time to hone her skills, many of her dishes were still delicious and enjoyed by everyone in the household.

 Louise quite enjoyed dancing and music as well, and would often go out dancing if there were events in the town.
 In the last years of her life, Hjalmar gifted her a gramophone and a selection of records, this excited her greatly as she could now enjoy music in her very own home whenever she wanted, which she thought was amazing.

-Nowadays, she sometimes enjoys dancing to music on a small radio she acquired, a marvellous invention in her opinion.
+Nowadays, she sometimes enjoys dancing to music on a small radio she acquired, a marvelous invention in her opinion.
 But she does not enjoy most 21st century music and tends to stick to classical stations.

 Louise was quite a nature lover, and loved to explore areas around her yet to be touched by society.
 Many thought it was unfit for her, but she was not the woman who could be held back by words alone.
 She gained a great deal of knowledge about nature and biology, most learnt from nature itself and experience rather than from books.
 She still retains a great deal of her knowledge, and often uses it to her advantage when building traps or torturing her victims.